Energy

 Electric car

-An electric car has a battery with a capacity of 100 kilowatt-hours.
-How many hours does it take to charge the entire battery at a charging point of 25 kilowatts of power?
+An electric car has a 100 kilowatt-hour battery.
+How many hours do you need to load the complete battery at a load point of 25 kilowatts of power?

 E = 100kWh